wglass/rotterdam/README.md

 ```
 [ ~ ] $ rotteramctl example.cfg relaunch
 ```

-This little trick comes from gunicorn itself.
-The master process keeps track of how it was invoked and when it receives this signal will spawn a brand new process to replace itself.
+The master process will spawn a new master with the same arguments it was invoked with and passes along the listening socket's file descriptor.
 ```
 INFO:rotterdam.master:Winding down old master
 INFO:rotterdam.master:Starting master (52580)